kenlasko/k8s/manifests/apps/ucdialplans/README.md

 # Introduction
 UCDialplans is my website that allows users to automatically create Teams dialplans for any country in the world.
-The image is built using Mono and is hosted locally on the internal image registry.
+The image is built using Mono and is hosted locally on the internal image registry and on a private Docker repository.

 It is accessible to the world via Cloudflare Tunnel.

+Most configuration is done via my [custom Helm chart](/helm/baseline).

 # Prerequisites
 ## Database